ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ## Optimization 8: Reduce the size of the `Value` even more

-This is just an extension to the previous idea.
+This is just an extension of the previous idea.
 Let's get it down to 8 bytes by creating a `ClosurePointer` of 4 bytes.
-I also had to remoe the extra tuple values and make all of them point to heap values, otherwise the size of the enum would still be 12 bytes because i32 and bool align in 4 bytes.
+I also had to remove the extra tuple values and make all of them point to heap values, otherwise, the size of the enum would still be 12 bytes because i32 and bool align in 4 bytes.

 We're at 2.5ms, 16% improvement over last, 1624% over baseline.

 ## Optimization 9: Frame reuse in TCO

 Currently, our TCO implementation just avoids creating a physical call frame on every call inside the recursive function, but it still creates a virtual VM frame.
-This is unecessary and creates a lot of unecessary allocations.
-In the end I spent a whole afternoon making it work, but the implementation ended up being really simple: a flag on the call frame that tells whether we should reuse the fame.
+This creates a lot of unnecessary allocations.
+In the end, I spent a whole afternoon making it work, but the implementation ended up being really simple: a flag on the call frame that tells whether we should reuse the fame.
 Then calling the function recursively, we read that flag and simply skip popping and pushing that frame.
 Only when the trampoliner finishes executing we really pop the frame.

-This reduced the runtime to 2.2ms, 13.6% faster than previous, and 1859% over baseline.
+This reduced the runtime to 2.2ms, 13.6% faster than the previous, and 1859% over baseline.

 ## Optimization 10: Empty closures